How to Plan a U.S. History Road Trip (and make it fun!)

 Boston Harbor Cruise

 It is time to wrap up your trip with a four hour drive up to Boston.
 Along the way, you may want to plan a stop in Mystic, Connecticut.
 Still known for its Mystic Pizza, it is also the home of the Mystic Seaport.
 This maritime living history museum is a lot like Williamsburg, but from a slightly different era.
-And, if you really want to go back to Pilgrim days, you need to plan a stop or day trip at Plimoth Plantation, in Plymouth, Massachusetts.
-The John Carver Inn makes a great stopping point here with its family-size suites and indoor pool/waterpark.

 If you are interested in history, I would make the first stop a visit to the Boston Tea Party Ships and Museum.
-Here you will learn about the lead up to the Boston Tea Party to understand why the colonist rebels threw all that tea into the sea.
+Here you will learn about the lead up to the Boston Tea Party to understand why the rebels threw all that tea into the sea.
 Then you can step aboard a replica ship and toss a bale over the side yourself!
 Afterwards, have tea in the tea room upstairs.

 This is very close to both the Boston Children’s Museum and the New England Aquarium, which can balance out your visit.
 If the weather is nice, I also enjoy a harbor cruise (part of the Boston CityPASS) or you can take a ferry over to some of the harbor islands for a few hours.